 - IOM produces Migration Profiles with the financial support of external donors – such as the European Union, the Swiss Federal Office for Migration, the Belgian Development Cooperation, the Government of Slovenia and the Sasakawa Endowment Fund – and the IOM Development Fund.
 Migration Profiles are country reports that bring together existing information from different sources and provide a comprehensive overview of key international migration and socioeconomic development trends in selected countries in different regions.
 The reports cover a range of statistics and other data related to immigration, emigration, return migration, remittances, labour migration and irregular migration, including trafficking and smuggling.
 Besides explaining some of the key factors underlying current migration patterns, the country reports also provide an assessment of the institutional and policy frameworks governing migration and their effectiveness.
 Drawing on the information and data presented, the Migration Profiles indicate existing data gaps and possible strategies to improve migration statistics, and present key recommendations for policymakers to improve current migration management.
 When preparing a Migration Profile, particular attention is given to national ownership and sustainability.
 Migration Profiles should be a government-owned tool produced through a process of consultation with policymakers in order to identify national priorities and objectives and the scope of the country profile.

 - Migration Policy Practice is a quarterly journal published jointly by IOM and Eurasylum Ltd. Contributions are received from senior officials in government, EU, international organizations and civil society worldwide who work in the field of migration policy.
-By mid-2019, 38 issues of the journal containing 213 articles, had been published, including five special issues on: the migration research leaders’ syndicate, child migration, the world migration report, Migration and the 2030 Agenda for Sustainable Development and the Global Compact for Migration.
+By end of 2019, 39 issues of the journal containing 217 articles, had been published, including five special issues on: the migration research leaders’ syndicate, child migration, the world migration report, Migration and the 2030 Agenda for Sustainable Development and the Global Compact for Migration.

-- International Migration, is edited by Carleton University and published by Wiley.
+- International Migration, is edited by Koç University and published by Wiley.
 Six issues of the journal are published each year.
 As of 2015, the Journal is online only.
-Hard copies of the journal can still be requested through the Wiley portal
+Hard copies of the journal can still be requested through the Wiley portal.

-- IOM regularly produces information sheets on a variety of programmes, as well as policy briefs on different topics, such as the Migration, Environment and Climate Change: Policy Brief Series, launched in 2014 and IOM–MPI Issue in Brief Series, focusing in particular on labour migration in the Asia and Pacific region, launched in 2011.
+- IOM regularly produces information sheets on a variety of programmes, as well as policy briefs on different topics, such as the Migration, Environment and Climate Change: Policy Brief Series.

 IOM publishes a variety of books and reports related to migrants and migration issues.
 For more information or inquiries please contact Publications.